 What’s the Difference: Electric vs. Gas Water Heater

-Gas Water Heater Advantages
+How Does a Gas Water Heater Work?

 A gas water heater uses a pilot light, or a small flame, to ignite the gas burner that heats the water.
 Because of this, a gas water heater doesn’t need an electric source to work thus being able to function properly even during power outages.
-While gas water heaters have the gas factor, which can be hazardous and homeowners should take precautions, this option is generally safe.

 When it comes to heating the water, the gasoline combustion process generates heat more rapidly than electric heating.
 On average, a gas heater can heat a 50-gallon tank in about one hour while an electric heater can take several hours.
 Therefore, running out of water is less of a worry compared to an electric fuel source.
 In fact, gas water heaters can heat water at a rate that’s two times faster than an electrical water heater, which means they have a higher recovery rate.